The closest town is Saõ Luis (5 km) with a baker, two small grocery stores and a quality butcher

 The pristine beauty of the protected Atlantic West Coast, the Nature Park of the South West Alentejo and Coast of Vicentina is breathtaking.
 The fishers’path of the hiking route Rota Vincentina is well known.
 High above the magnificent overgrown cliffs, you walk along the ocean on the old path that connects various coastal villages.

-wonderful vistas.
-The farmer and his wife, Carlos and Fernanda, herd sheep, goats and cows along
+vistas.
+The farmer and his wife, Carlos and Fernanda, herd sheep, goats and cows along this road.

 Directly leaving your vacation home, Casa do Vinho, you can take a nice walk in the region.
 The historic path of the Rota Vincentina runs not only along the coast, but also through this unique wooded protected hilly landscape with ancient cork oaks and wild vegetation.